Keigo Seki

 Keigo Seki (関 敬吾, Seki Keigo) was a Japanese folklorist.
-He was joined a group under Yanagita Kunio, but often came to different conclusions regarding the same folktales.
+He joined a group under Yanagita Kunio, but often came to different conclusions regarding the same folktales.
 Along with collecting and compiling folktales, Seki also arranged them into a series of categories.

-This work culminated in his Nihon mukashibanashi shūsei (Collection of Japanese Folktales) (1928, revised 1961), in three volumes, which classified Japanese folktales after the model of the Aarne-Thompson system.
+This work culminated in his Nihon mukashibanashi shūsei (Collection of Japanese Folktales) (1928, revised 1961), in six volumes, which classified Japanese folktales after the model of the Aarne-Thompson system.

 A selection was published as Nihon No Mukashi-Banashi (1956–7), and was translated into English as Folktales of Japan (1963) by Robert J. Adams.

+Seki founded the Japanese Society for Folk Literature in 1977.

 University Life

 Seki was a native of Nagasaki Prefecture and graduate of Toyo University.
 He studied philosophy and worked as a librarian for the university.
 He founded the Japanese Society for Folk Literature (Nihon Koshobungei Gakkai) in 1977 and was its first president.
-Seki understood German and translated two works of folktales from German to Japanese, Kaarle Krohn’s Die folkloristische Arbeitsmethode (Folklore Methodology, 1926) and Aarne’s Vergleichende Märchenforschung (Comparative Studies of Folklore, 1908).
+Seki understood German and translated two works of folktales from German to Japanese, Kaarle Krohn's Die folkloristische Arbeitsmethode (Folklore Methodology, 1926) and Aarne's Vergleichende Märchenforschung (Comparative Studies of Folklore, 1908).